normoes/aws_ecs_services/README.md

 aws_ecs_services by-service-dns --region <aws_region> --cluster <ecs_cluster_name> --dns <service_dns_name> [--output <output_info>]
 ```

+**_Note_**:
+* It's also possible to use a configuration file (see below) in order to shorten the above command.

-The tool gets the DNS name of the service (AWS Route53).
-It also gets the name of the cluster the service was created in.
-Also the tool gets the AWS region to use.
+The tool requires the DNS name of the service (AWS Route53).
+It also requires the name of the cluster the service was created in.
+Also the tool requires the AWS region to use.

 The association between the service's DNS name and the instance private IP:
 * Get the IP of the service by DNS name (host name).